-With certain exceptions, any real estate is registered in the relevant Land and Mortgage Register maintained by the competent district court.
-Such Register, divided into five sections, contains information on the location of real estate, its ownership status, possible encumbrances and claims of third parties, as well as mortgages.
-While the actual ownership and legal status of the real estate may in practice differ from the disclosure in the Land and Mortgage Register, the entries in such Register regarding title and encumbrances on the real estate enjoy a legal presumption of correctness, generally benefiting purchasers with the presumption of their having acted in good faith.
-However, if there is an 'annotation' (also called a 'remark') in a relevant Land and Mortgage Register indicating that legal proceedings concerning a change of the respective information disclosed therein are pending, the above privilege of bona fide purchasers is waived.
-A description of the factual status of the land contained in the Land and Mortgage Register, such as its borders, plot numbers and area, does not enjoy a legal presumption of correctness.
+With certain exceptions, any real estate is registered in the relevant land and mortgage register maintained by the competent district court.
+This register, divided into five sections, contains information on the location of real estate, its ownership status, possible encumbrances and claims of third parties, as well as mortgages.
+While the actual ownership and legal status of the real estate may in practice differ from the disclosure in the land and mortgage register, the entries in the register regarding title and encumbrances on the real estate enjoy a legal presumption of correctness, generally benefiting purchasers with the presumption of their having acted in good faith.
+However, if there is an 'annotation'

+(also called a 'remark') in a relevant land and mortgage register indicating that legal proceedings concerning a change of the corresponding information disclosed therein are pending, the above privilege of bona fide purchasers is waived.
+A description of the factual status of the land contained in the land and mortgage register, such as its borders, plot numbers and area, does not enjoy a legal presumption of correctness.

-The contents of the Land and Mortgage Registers with respect to the entries made are available to the public, both in the form of an excerpt obtained from the respective court as well as online.
-However, this public access principle does not pertain to the actual files of source documents held by the district court (in particular, the documents that constituted the basis for making the respective entries (e.g., notarial deeds regarding transfers of title or establishment of encumbrances)): such documents are available solely to entities holding title to the respective real property or entities that can demonstrate a justified legal interest in gaining access to pertinent files.
+The contents of the land and mortgage registers with respect to the entries made are available to the public, both in the form of an excerpt obtained from the relevant court and online.
+However, this public access principle does not pertain to the actual files of source documents held by the district court (in particular, the documents that constituted the basis for making the respective entries, such as notarial deeds regarding transfers of title or establishment of encumbrances): such documents are available solely to entities holding title to the corresponding real property or entities that can demonstrate a justified legal interest in gaining access to pertinent files.

-As a prevailing rule, entries in the Land and Mortgage Register are not required for the effectiveness of transactions undertaken with respect to real estate, as they do not have constitutive character (i.e., they are only declaratory).
+As a prevailing rule, entries in the land and mortgage register are not required for the effectiveness of transactions undertaken with respect to real estate, as they do not have constitutive character (i.e., they are only declaratory).
 The most typical exemptions from this rule are entries regarding the establishment or transfer of a perpetual usufruct right or mortgage, where the relevant entry is necessary for a given action to be fully effective.

-Survey information about real estate, their locality, borders, area, plot numbers, type of soil and a description of the manner of actual use, is contained in the Land and Building Survey.
-This is a register maintained by local municipal authorities, and the data from that register constitutes the basis for relevant entries in the first section of the Land and Mortgage Register.
+Survey information about real estate, their locality, borders, area, plot numbers, type of soil and a description of the manner of actual use, is contained in the land and building survey.
+This is a register maintained by local municipal authorities, and the data from that register constitutes the basis for relevant entries in the first section of the land and mortgage register.